microsoft/MixedRealityToolkit-Unity/GettingStarted.md

 # 2. Preparing the HoloToolkit-Unity Code

-If you'd like to build the HoloToolkit from the source, you'll need to clone the GitHUb repository at https://github.com/Microsoft/HoloToolkit-Unity.git.
+If you'd like to build the HoloToolkit from the source, you'll need to clone the GitHub repository at https://github.com/Microsoft/HoloToolkit-Unity.git.
 If you've never cloned a repo before then you should consider using the GitHub desktop client, see https://desktop.github.com/.